Belle Meade Plantation

+Much of the vast area of the original plantation became incorporated in 1938 as the City of Belle Meade that became an upscale residential area that included Nashville's Cheekwood Botanical Gardens, Percy Warner Park, and The Belle Meade Country Club.
+Since 1953, the mansion has been administered in trust by the Association for the Preservation of Tennessee Antiquities, a private non-profit corporation.
+In the 1970s, it was listed on the National Register of Historic Places.

+The historic site is now operated as an attraction, museum, winery (non-profit), and onsite restaurant together with various outbuildings on 30 remaining acres of property.
+Many original outbuildings are preserved, including a dairy, gardener's house, carriage house, stable, mausoleum, and the original Harding Cabin.
+Since the 1990s, the management has made an effort to reconcile the past by featuring stories of African Americans who worked there before and after emancipation.

 Mansion and grounds

 Architecture

 John Harding bought a cabin and 250 acres near the Natchez Trace; enslaved people began to clear and develop the land.
 They also built their own slave quarters, which are documented as two-family cabins.

 In the 1820s Harding commissioned the first red brick Federal-style house on a small hill near Richland Creek.
 The entrance façade featured a two-story, five-bay block constructed on a limestone foundation and flanked with symmetrical one-story wings.
 Chimneys flanked the central block as well as the two hyphens (wings).

 His son William Giles Harding took over operating Belle Meade in 1839, as his father was developing another farm in Arkansas.
 William G. Harding began to acquire more land for breeding and raising high-quality livestock, first emphasizing thoroughbred horses and adding cattle, sheep, and other breeds.
 He ultimately owned 5400 acres.
 In 1853, he had the house altered and enlarged in a Greek-Revival style.
 Stucco was applied to cover the red bricks, and a two-story veranda was created on the central block, featuring six solid limestone pillars quarried at Belle Meade and styled in the Doric order.
 A solid limestone pediment entablature is set above the columns.

 A two-story kitchen extension was attached to the house via a two-level breezeway.
 This was customary to keep the heat of the kitchen away from the main house.
 The breezeway was enclosed in the 20th century by successive families living at Belle Meade.
 Through the 1880s and 1890s a Dairy, Carriage House, and Stable were also added.
 William G. Harding had a mausoleum built in 1839 for the interment of family members.